symfony/symfony-docs/setup/upgrade_major.rst

 ===============================================

 Every two years, Symfony releases a new major version release (the first number changes).
-These releases are the trickiest to upgrade, as they are allowed break backwards compatibility.
+These releases are the trickiest to upgrade, as they are allowed to break backwards compatibility.
 However, Symfony makes this upgrade process as smooth as possible.

 This means that you can update most of your code before the major release is actually released.
 This is called making your code *future compatible*.